econia-labs/econia/doc/doc-site/docs/off-chain/python-sdk.md

 ## `econia_sdk.utils.decimals`

-This package contains a few helpers for calculating market creation parameters (lot size, tick size, and min size).
+This package contains a few helpers for calculating market parameters (lot size, tick size, and min size).
 The intent is to allow one to express their desired sizes in decimal notation, and have that converted to integer notation.
-Nota bene that these expect reasonable inputs.
-For example: converting 0.000001 unit size for 3 decimals returns 1 subunit size, which is 0.001 unit size, instead of an error.
+These helpers make an effort to check for reasonable inputs, perfect results in all cases would be impossible due to integer division and decimal truncation.
 Price conversion utilities are left out for this reason: truncation, even a small percent's worth, would make them too dangerous.

 Let's walk through an example of configuring a market using these utilities.
 If you'd like to follow along, install the Econia SDK, run the Python interpreter and import the SDK using...

 ```bash
 pip3 install econia-sdk
 python3